Lisa the Veterinarian: Plot

+Production

+In July 2015, Michael York was announced to be guest starring this season.
+Later, it was reported that he would play Dr. Budgie, and Lisa would be an intern at his office.
+York previously appeared in another role in the seventeenth season episode, "Homer's Paternity Coot."

 Reception

 "Lisa the Veterinarian" scored a 1.3 rating and was watched by 3.09 million viewers, making it Fox's highest rated show of the night.

 Dennis Perkins of The A.V.
 Club gave the episode a B− stating, "Lisa and Marge are the responsible ones in the Simpson household, so an episode about them both losing sight of their obligations makes some sense...The episode, too, is clever and offhand without actually being particularly funny...We’ve seen Marge and Lisa have epiphanies about how their individual obsessions and blind spots can let the people they care about down, and those are some of the most affecting moments in the show’s long history—while being some of the funniest at the same time...It might not be fair to penalize 'Lisa the Veterinarian' for not reaching those levels, but, especially in a season that’s had some of the most promising episodes of The Simpsons in years, it’s also a mark of respect.
 As those episodes have shown, all the elements are still in place (especially since Harry Shearer’s been lured back into the fold) for the show to reel off a quality episode at any time."

+Tony Sokol of Den of Geek gave the episode 4 out of 5 stars.
+He stated that the episode was good and briskly funny even with the bittersweet ending.
+He noted that York was a perfect Dr. Budgie.